 We classify restricted cash as those cash accounts for which the use of funds is restricted by contract or bank covenant.
-At December 31, 2012 and 2011, our restricted cash balance was \$2.5 million and \$2.4 million, respectively, which were primarily funds held in escrow for our Mackie litigation settlement.
+At December 31, 2013 and 2012, our restricted cash balance was \$782,000 and \$2.5 million, respectively.

 Fair Value of Financial Instruments